Glen de Vries

 Glen de Vries (June 29, 1972 – November 11, 2021) was an American entrepreneur in the field of medical science and pharmacology.
 He was the co-founder and co-CEO of Medidata Solutions.
 In October 2021, de Vries flew into space on Blue Origin NS-18 in a suborbital flight.

 Early life and education

 De Vries grew up in New York and showed a passion for computers and science at a young age.
+In middle school, he founded a rocket club in the science lab.
 He attended the Ethical Culture Fieldston School in Manhattan and the Bronx, NY.
 His mother encouraged him to learn ballroom dancing in high school, and he danced competitively with her.
 De Vries attended Carnegie Mellon University and graduated in 1994.
 He taught himself to speak Japanese.

 De Vries received his undergraduate degree in molecular biology and genetics from Carnegie Mellon University, worked as a research scientist at the Columbia Presbyterian Medical Center, and studied computer science at New York University's Courant Institute of Mathematics.

-De Vries is the author, with Jeremy Blachman, of the 2020 book The Patient Equation: The Precision Medicine Revolution in the Age of COVID-19 and Beyond, about the use of data in the future of medicine.
+Career

+In 1994, Glen de Vries and Ed Ikeguchi created OceanTek, a startup that developed Web applications for conducting clinical trials.
+In 1999, along with Tarek Sherif, de Vries and Ed Ikeguchi founded Medidata Solutions to provide online systems for designing and running clinical trials.
+Medidata made its IPO on the Nasdaq Stock Market on June 25, 2009.

+In 2013, he endowed the first student fellowship of NYU Center for Data Science, the Glen de Vries Permanent Fellowship Fund.

+De Vries sold Medidata to Dassault Systèmes in 2019 for $5.8 billion.